| name | grill-me |

 - Ask atomic questions only.

-- Prefer 1-3 questions per round; ask 1 when uncertainty is high or the question is conceptually heavy.
+- Prefer 1-3 questions per round; ask 1 when uncertainty is high, the question is conceptually heavy, or the answer could invalidate multiple lanes.

 - Keep each question single-sentence.